-The parties should not request dates for the final pretrial conference or trial in their plan; the Court will set these dates after the dispositive motion deadline has passed or, if dispositive motions are filed, after the Court rules on those motions.
+The parties should not request dates for the final pretrial conference or trial in their plan.
+For cases pending before Judge Michael M. Mihm or Judge Sara L. Darrow, the Court will set pretrial conference and trial dates upon the filing of the discovery plan.
+For cases pending before Judge Jonathan E. Hawley, the Court will set these dates after the dispositive motion deadline has passed or, if dispositive motions are filed, after the Court rules on those motions.